onnlucky/hotel/readme.txt

-TODO
+# TODO
-rename eval to run (TRunCall, TRunBody, TRunArgs, TRun...) rename body to code? start adding testcases env should: know about #args, #this, #body, ... return ... etc split evalbody in evalargs and evalcode?
+rename eval to run (TRunCall, TRunBody, TRunArgs, TRun...) rename body to code or block or? env should: know about #args, #this, #body, ... return ... etc split evalbody in evalargs and evalcode?